 - How do individual neurons and neural networks achieve an ongoing balance between stability and plasticity under a constantly changing environment?

-- What are the primary mechanisms initiating synaptic and network dysfunctions in Alzheimer’s disease?
+- What are the mechanisms driving synaptic and network dysfunctions in Alzheimer’s disease?

-- Interplay between population firing stability of and single neuron dynamics in hippocampal networks.
-Collaboration with Prof. Eli Nelken (HUJI).
+- Interplay between population firing stability and single neuron dynamics in the hippocampus of behaving mice.

-- Functional role of specific cell types in homeostasis of firing patterns in hippocampal circuits.
+- Functional role of firing rate homeostasis in hippocampal circuits of behaving mice.

 - Electrophysiology: intracellular patch-clamp recordings in brain slices and cultures, MEA (multiple-electrode-array) recordings in neuronal cultures, in vivo extracellular recordings;